Merchant Service Charge vs Interchange Fee: What’s the Difference?

 Interchange Model

 Interchange fees are the fees that card networks charge for your acceptance of their cards.
+The acquiring bank is the financial institution responsible for processing credit and debit card transactions on behalf of merchants, facilitating communication between the customer, the card network, and the issuing bank during a transaction.
 This is the other half of this article and we’ll go into more detail later.
 Suffice to say, many merchant account providers will mark up the interchange fee as their merchant service fee.
 These are a bit more opaque because the interchange fee and merchant service fee are combined.
 This is one of the main areas, by the way, that Swipesum can help you identify and reduce hidden fees.

 Tiered Pricing

 A bit more complicated, the tiered pricing model allows you to control how much of a merchant service fee you pay based upon the payment method.
 There are separate fees for credit, debit and other payment cards, as well as different amounts for how you accept the card.
+Card not present transactions, such as online or over-the-phone payments, carry higher fees due to their increased susceptibility to fraud.
 Was it present or online?
 Swiped, dipped or tapped?
 Tiered pricing works best for large businesses who know they’ll accept a whole host of different types of payments in different ways and can negotiate with the merchant service provider over the fees.
 It tends to be expensive and confusing for small businesses.

 There are a whole host of other fees that are not necessarily tied to the transaction.
 For example, you might pay a fee for paper statements instead of digital.
 You may have to pay a monthly minimum, an agreed amount you’ll pay to the merchant service provider if you don’t have the minimum number of transactions.
 There also may simply be fixed monthly or annual “membership” style fees.